-- After the appointee accepts the job offer, it is necessary to advise unsuccessful candidates about the outcome of the competition.
+- After the proposed appointee accepts the conditional verbal job offer, it is necessary to advise unsuccessful candidates about the outcome of the competition.

 - Human Resources Representative means those employees of the Department of Finance designated to co-ordinate the recruitment process.

 - Job Offer is a verbal or written offer of employment that specifies the terms and conditions of the employment arrangement.

 - Regret is a phone-call, letter, email or fax advising unsuccessful candidates about the outcome of a competition and, if applicable, their right to appeal the decision of the Selection Committee.

 - Selection Committee includes, but is not necessarily restricted to, a Human Resources Representative and the Supervisor of the position being filled.
 Where appropriate, a member with technical expertise or community representative may be added to the Selection Committee, either as a full participant or in an advisory capacity with no vote in the final hiring decision.